paretogroup/sql-style-guide/README.md

 -- Bad
 SELECT * FROM customers WHERE is_cancelled
-SELECT * FROM customers WHERE not is_cancelled
+SELECT * FROM customers WHERE NOT is_cancelled
 ```

 ### Use `as` to alias column names